grafana/loki/docs/clients/promtail/configuration.md

 #### labels_stage

-The labels stage takes data from the extacted map and sets additional labels on the log entry that will be sent to Loki.
+The labels stage takes data from the extracted map and sets additional labels on the log entry that will be sent to Loki.

 ```yaml